 Cyrus Peñarroyo

-Cyrus Peñarroyo is an associate professor at University of Michigan’s Taubman College of Architecture and Urban Planning.
-His research and creative practice examines the urbanity of the internet: namely, the material, spatial, and social dimensions of urban life continually transformed by the internet’s pervasiveness.
-Trained as an architect, he rethinks formats for critical engagement, coexistence, and collaboration in order to design architecture for an ever-changing, digitally mediated world.
-His work has been featured in Ardeth, The Architect’s Newspaper, the edited volume Inscriptions: Architecture Before Speech, and other publications.
+Cyrus Peñarroyo is an associate professor at the University of Michigan Taubman College of Architecture and Urban Planning.
+Trained as an architect, he develops installations and urban design fictions that reimagine spaces for critical engagement, coexistence, and collaboration within an ever-changing, digitally mediated world.
+These spatial interventions strive to disrupt contemporary media habits and cultivate alternative relationships to technology.
+Peñarroyo’s writing and design work has been featured in Ardeth, The Architect’s Newspaper, the edited volume Inscriptions: Architecture Before Speech, and other publications.
 He has exhibited in international venues and received several awards, including the Architectural League Prize for Young Architects + Designers (2019).
-Peñarroyo was also awarded residency fellowships at Akademie Schloss Solitude (2023), Art Omi: Architecture (2024) and Zentrum für Kunst und Urbanistik (2026).
-He is an editorial advisor for DISC, an experimental publication that explores media, technology, and environments through themed books, events, and products.
+Peñarroyo was also awarded residency fellowships at Akademie Schloss Solitude (2023), Art Omi: Architecture (2024), and Zentrum für Kunst und Urbanistik (2026).

 Peñarroyo received a bachelor of science in architecture from the University of Illinois at Chicago and a master of architecture from Princeton University.
-He has held visiting appointments at other US institutions, including Columbia University, Syracuse University, and the School of the Art Institute of Chicago.
-Prior to arriving at Taubman College, he worked at Bureau Spectacular in Chicago and Office for Metropolitan Architecture and LTL Architects in New York.
-He is a partner in the Ann Arbor-based design practice EXTENTS.
+He has held visiting appointments from other US institutions, including Columbia University, Syracuse University, and the School of the Art Institute of Chicago.
+Prior to arriving at Taubman College, he practiced in offices in Chicago and New York, working primarily on institutional and mixed-use projects.
+He is a partner in the Ann Arbor-based design practice EXTENTS, with McLain Clutter.

 Portrait by Tommy Kha.